pablodecm/phd_thesis/src/103_chapter_3.md

 means of non-parametric probability density estimation techniques or count-based likelihoods.

-Another relevant issue when defining test statistics is that hypothesws are rarely simple (or with a composite alternate in the way previously described).
+Another relevant issue when defining test statistics is that hypotheses are rarely simple (or with a composite alternate in the way previously described).
+Let us suppose the $\mu$ is the parameter of interest, e.g. the mixture coefficient for the signal.
 The statistical model often depends on additional nuisance parameters $\boldsymbol{\theta}$, as discussed in [Section @sec:known_unknowns].
 The likelihood ratio